Johnson-Su Bioreactor

 Economic Scenarios

-• Best Case: The bioreactor is fully integrated into existing manure management, displacing 100% of synthetic phosphorus and potassium purchases.
-Net savings combined with a 15% yield increase in high-value vegetable or grain crops yields a net financial gain of $500-$800 per acre ($1,236–$1,977/ha), with the system paying for itself within 18 months.
+- Best Case: The system is fully integrated into farm operations, displacing 100% of synthetic phosphorus and potassium purchases.
+When combined with a 15% yield increase in high-value vegetable or grain crops, the farmer realizes a net financial gain of $500–$800 per acre ($1,236–$1,977/ha), allowing the system to pay for its own construction within 18 months.

 Market Factors and Profitability